reasonml/reasonml.github.io/docs/interop.md

 - `strings` are strings, `ints` and `floats` are just numbers
 - an [Array](list-and-array.md#array) is a mutable fixed-length list in OCaml, and is represented as a plain javascript array.
 - a [List](list-and-array.md#list) is an immutable functional-style linked list, and is definitely the more idiomatic one to use in most cases.
-However, it's representation is more complicated (try `Js.log([1,2,3,4])` to check it out).
+However, its representation is more complicated (try `Js.log([1,2,3,4])` to check it out).
 Because of this, I generally convert to & from `Array`s when I'm talking to javascript, via `Array.of_list` and `Array.to_list`.
 - If you want to go deeper, there's a list [in the BuckleScript documentation](https://bucklescript.github.io/docs/en/common-data-types.html#cheat-sheet)

 Knowing that, we can write a function in JavaScript that just accepts an array and returns a number, without much trouble at all.